kevhlee/chip8/README.md

 Flags:
   -h, --help           help for run
-  -s, --scale int      set the scale factor of the CHIP-8 screen (default 10) -v, --volume float   turn off the sound of the CHIP-8 emulator (default 0.25)
+  -s, --scale int      set the scale factor of the CHIP-8 screen (default 10) -v, --volume float   set the volume of the CHIP-8 emulator (default 0.25)
 ```

 ### Key Mapping